multiversx/mx-docs/docs/integrators/deep-history-squad.md

 A variant of the standard [observing squad](/integrators/observing-squad) is one that retains a non-pruned history of the blockchain, and allows one to query the state of an account at an arbitrary block in the past.
 Such a setup is called a **[deep-history observing squad](https://github.com/ElrondNetwork/deep-history)**.

-That is, a deep-history setup is able to answer questions such as:
+A deep-history setup is able to resolve historical account (state) queries, that is, to answer questions such as:

 > What was Alice's balance on [May the 4th](https://explorer.elrond.com/blocks/5f6a02d6a5d2a851fd6dc1fb53435083830c2a13121e003958d97c2389711f06)?